mozilla/fx-private-relay/docs/translations.md

 Relay premium plans are not available world-wide, only in some regions.
 As of September 2023, the premium email service is available in 34 regions.
-Phone infrastructure varies, so the phone service in available in only 2 regions.
+Phone infrastructure varies, so the phone service is available in only 2 regions.
 This section details the technologies used to distinguish users by region.

 ### Identifying the User's Region